LadyBoonami/neo-ed/README.md

 - A number preceded by a `-` sign subtracts the given number of lines from the address.
 - A lua pattern delimited by `/` characters selects the next line afterwards that matches that pattern.
 - A lua pattern delimited by `\` characters selects the last line before that matches that pattern.
+- `'` followed by a single lowercase letter selects the next line afterwards that is marked with that letter.
+- A backtick followed by a single lowerase letter selects the last line before that is marked with that letter.

 ### Ranges